HighTechHarmony/Music2CSV/README.md

 5. Optionally click the puzzle piece and pin the extension for easy access

 ## Usage

+### API Token
 The program requires an API key/token from AudD.io.
-You simply plug this in to the box labeled "AudD.io API Key"
+You simply plug this in to the box labeled "AudD.io API Key".

+See below for more info on
+AudD.io currently offers to allow you 300 requests at no charge.
+Then it's $5 for up to 1000 requests, and then it's $5 after that.
+For clarification, it would be $10 after you make 2000 requests.

 ### API Requests Limit
+Music2CSV analyzes a 12 second chunk every 108 seconds of audio.
+Analyzing one chunk constitutes a "request" to AudD.io.
-As a rule of them, the number of requests required is approximately `L / 120`
+As a rule of them, the number of requests required is approximately:
+`L / 120`
 ...where L is the length of the file in seconds.
-So for example, a 4 hour audio file would have 4 * 60 * 00 seconds of audio, or 14400 seconds.
+So for example, a 4 hour audio file would have 4 * 60 * 60 seconds of audio, or 14400 seconds.
 The number of requests would be:
-`14400 / 120 = 120 Requests`
+`14400 / 120 = 120`
+120 Requests

 ### File